radeonxray/DB8-ReplicationAndTransactions/README.md

 sudo service mysql restart
 ```

 ### Start Slave in MySQL

-Run the following command in MySQL to setup the slave droplet with the slave-user:
+After the restart is complete, run the following command in MySQL to setup the slave droplet with the slave-user:

 ***Important**: Check the Peergrade-handin for the file containing the correct script with the correct information!
 The command below is just a placeholder to show you what the command actually looks like*